SinaC/TetriNET/readme.txt

 Register, PlayerJoined: Name + Team

 CURRENT DEVELOPMENT: spectator mode
-	kick/ban should be available on player or spectator
+	kick/ban: should be available on player or spectator
-	client: differentiate spectator from player mode
-	wpf: same as above + new player field screen with 6 opponent fields
+	client: should check if _proxy is not null in every API

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version